What Is The New Solar Homes Partnership?

 Click here if you're a builder, developer, or are building your own home.

-If you are interested in installing solar/PV system on an existing residence or on Commercial, Industrial, and Agricultural Properties, please visit the California Solar Initiative Page on this website.
+If you are interested in installing solar/PV system on an existing residence or on Commercial, Industrial, and Agricultural Properties, please visit the California Solar Initiative Page.

-If you are interested in the Energy Commission's formal proceeding (Docket # 06-NSHP-1) for the NSHP Guidebook and meetings - including advisory committee meetings, please see the Energy Commission's website page at:
+If you are interested in the Energy Commission's formal proceeding (Docket # 06-NSHP-1) for the NSHP Guidebook and meetings - including advisory committee meetings, please see the Commission's New Solar Homes Partnership Proceeding page.